marcelolajr/macafin/README.en.md

 ## Credits
 Goes to Guido Van Rossum for remembering Monty even though I'm not that old and Python for being awesome.
-Props to Flask team too!
-Do not forget the PEPs!
+Props to Flask community and Material Design Lite devs!
+And do not forget the PEPs!
 We all need PEPs.
-And to whoever made them.

 * [Python](https://www.python.org/)
 * [Flask](http://flask.pocoo.org/)